unfoldingWord-dev/translationStudio-Info/docs/BiblicalImageryNatural.rst

   *My God, my soul has melted within me.* (Psalm 42:6 ULB)

-  &For it is great, the anger of Yahweh that has been poured out on us.* (2 Chronicles 34:21 ULB)
+  *For it is great, the anger of Yahweh that has been poured out on us.* (2 Chronicles 34:21 ULB)

 **FIRE represents extreme feelings, particularly love or anger**